 Partially located within the park is the Carrizo Impact Area.
 Entrance into this area is forbidden.
 The region was used by the Navy for target practice during World War II and the Korean War.
 While this activity stopped long ago, unexploded ordinance still poses a threat.
-You can learn more about the region here.
+You can learn more about the region here

 There are three established campgrounds within the park.
 Reservations are required from September - May.
 There is a reservation fee of $7.50.
 The remainder of the year is first come, first served.
-More information can be found and reservations can be made HERE.
+More information can be found and reservations can be made HERE

 There are a few primative campgrounds within the park.
 They do not have tiolets or tables.
-They can be located on this MAP.
+They can be located on this MAP

 Backcountry camping is also allowed within the park.
 Your vehicle must be one full car length off the road.
 Also, fires must be contained in metal containers.
 Firewood must be hauled in and ashes hauled out.

-The current weather conditions can be found here.
+The current weather conditions can be found here

-Satistical averages can be found here.
+Satistical averages can be found here

 Based on the summit registers I've read, only heavy drug users visit the park during the summer.